 Although the original decision maker is not to discuss any specific details of the case, and must consider privacy and confidentiality constraints when communicating with the other party, the original decision maker should discuss the situation in general with the other party to determine which decision the other party wishes to appeal.

-If the other party is dissatisfied with a FAO decision, that is that the agreement does not meet the reasonable action requirements, the original decision maker should assist the payer to request a review by the ARO.
+If the other party is dissatisfied with a Centrelink decision, that is that the agreement does not meet the reasonable action requirements, the original decision maker should assist the payer to request a review by the ARO.